 It is for this reason that you should not just blindly invest in the cheapest index fund available.

 This obsession among many to choose index funds on basis of the lowest expenses only should be stopped immediately.
 If you have to choose index funds in India, also look at tracking errors (lower is better), AUM (bigger is better), in addition to reasonably low expense ratio.
-Also, stick to the larger indices only, something like Sensex Vs Nifty 50 index funds or Nifty Next 50 index funds.
+Also, stick to the larger indices only, something like Sensex Vs Nifty 50 index funds or the Nifty Next 50 index funds.

 If in near future your Index fund increases the expense ratio, it doesn’t mean that you just sell everything.
 Stay put.